tolani007/Fun-Data-Science-Content-from-Tiki/README.md

 # Fun-Data-Science-Content-from-Tiki
-This is just a mosaic of stuff in data science i find cool follow my twitter : @tolaniakinola_
+This is just a mosaic of stuff in data science i find cool follow my twitter : @tolaniakinola_.
+I am obsessed and enthusiastic about this field and soccer